Weenen massacre: Aftermath

 The Piet Retief Delegation massacre and the Weenen massacre were the motivation for the Voortrekkers to confront the Zulus in battle on 16 December 1838 when 470 Voortrekkers fought against an estimated 15,000 to 21,000 Zulus; which the Voortrekkers won.
 The battle is known as the Battle of Blood River.

-The town of Weenen (Dutch for "crying" or "weeping") was established in KwaZulu-Natal two months after the massacre.
+The town of Weenen (Dutch for "crying" or "weeping") was established two months after the massacre.